tempoCollaboration/TimeEvolvingMPOdevGuideline/README.md

 # TimeEvolvingMPO Development Guideline

-Guideline for developers of the TEMPO collaboration.
+Guideline for developers that are part of the TEMPO collaboration.

 **Contents:**